Regional Directorate, Chandigarh

 Number Amount

-2018-19 9 300.92 309.2
+9 300.92 309.20

-2019-20 16 8900 6608.56
+2019-20 6 8900 6608.56

 2020-21 14 12527.32 6645.11

-Highlights of the programmes assisted and other relevant achievements/ issues during the last 5 years (2016-17 to 2020-21):
+Highlights of the programmes assisted and other relevant achievements/ issues during the last 5 years (2018-19 to 2022-23):

-ICDP: One of the important schemes of the NCDC is “Integrated Cooperative Development Project (ICDP) Scheme” which was introduced in the year 1985-86 and aims at:
+ICDP: One of the important Schemes of the NCDC is “Integrated Cooperative Development Project (ICDP) Scheme” which was introduced in the year 1985-86 and aims at:

-• Development of Primary Agricultural Credit Societies as multi-purpose self-reliant entities.
+• Development of Primary Agricultural Credit Societies as multi-purpose self-reliant entities;

 • Development of allied sector cooperatives; and

-• Development of viable functional linkages among cooperatives.
-At present in the Haryana State, 6 more districts (Panipat, Sonepat, Kaithal, Karnal, Gurugram and Kurukshetra) have been sanctioned for second phase of the project.
-For these ICD projects an amount of Rs.131.86 crore has been sanctioned in the State.
+In the Haryana State, 6 more districts (Panipat, Sonepat, Kaithal, Karnal, Gurugram and Kurukshetra) have been sanctioned for second phase of the project.
+For these ICD projects an amount of Rs.
+131.86 crore have been sanctioned out of which 32.51 crore has been released till 31.03.2023.

 Initiatives for development of Aspirational Districts (identified by NITI Aayog) through Cooperatives:

-Development Opportunities in the State through Cooperatives:
+Development Opportunities in the Haryana:

 Success Story: